matbesancon/hugo-site/content/post/2019-09-12-bridging-indicator.markdown

 reformulation is efficient.

 The current bridging decision is based on a shortest-path heuristic.
-One bridge is considered a distance one, and a shortest path from all user-facing constraints to all solver-compatible constraints is determined.
+One bridge is considered a unit distance, and a shortest path from all user-facing constraints to all solver-compatible constraints is determined.
 More precisely, a [Bellman-Ford](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm) type shortest path is used.